-In April this year the government announced new regulations for teaching Relationships and Sex Education in England.
+In April 2019, the government announced new regulations for teaching Relationships and Sex Education in England.

 This was a great step forward in the fight for equality, marking a significant change in the way children and young people are taught about LGBT relationships and identities.
 But the fight is far from over.
 We still need your support.
 Email your local authority now.

 We’ve put together these questions to help you understand what the new regulations mean, how they will be implemented and, more broadly, why LGBT-inclusive education is so important.

 - What is LGBT-inclusive education and why does it matter?